A Survey of Predictive Maintenance: Systems, Purposes and Approaches: Conclusion

 \section{Conclusion}

-This paper presented a comprehensive survey of PdM system architectures, purposes and approaches.
+This paper presented a comprehensive survey of PdM system architectures, maintenance purposes and learning-based approaches.
 First, we presented an overview of the PdM system architectures.
 This provided a good foundation for researchers and practitioners who are interested to gain an insight into the PdM technologies and protocols to understand the overall architecture and role of the different components and protocols that constitute the PdM systems.
 Then, we introduced three types of purposes for performing PdM activities including cost minimization, availability/reliability maximization and multiple objectives.
-Afterwards, we provided a review of the existing approaches that comprise: knowledge based, traditional ML based and DL based approaches.
-Special emphasis is placed on the deep learning based approaches that has spurred the interests of academia for the past five years.
-Finally, we outlined some important future research directions.
+Afterwards, we provided a review of the existing learning-based approaches that comprise: traditional ML-based and DL-based approaches.
+Special emphasis is placed on the DL-based approaches that have spurred the interests of academia for the past five years.
+Finally, we outlined some important future research directions that are critical to promote the application of DL techniques in the context of PdM.